sazonovanton/SirChatalot/README.md

 Banlist has a higher priority than the whitelist.
 If a user is on the banlist, they will not be able to use the bot and the will see a message saying that they have been banned.

 ## Rate limiting users
-To limit the number of messages a user can send to the bot, add their Telegram ID and limit to the `./data/ratelimit.txt` file.
+To limit the number of messages a user can send to the bot, add their Telegram ID and limit to the `./data/rates.txt` file.
 Each ID should be on a separate line.
 Example:
 ```
 123456789,10
 987654321,500
+111111,0
 ```
 Rate limit is a number of messages a user can send to the bot in a time period.
 In example user with ID 123456789 has 10 and user 987654321 has 500 messages limit.
+User 111111 has no limit (overriding `GeneralRateLimit`).
 Time period (in seconds) can be set in the `./data/.config` file in `RateLimitTime` variable in `Telegram` section (see *Configuration*).
 If no time period is provided, limit is not applied.
+General rate limit can be set in the `./data/.config` file in `GeneralRateLimit` variable in `Telegram` section (see *Configuration*).
+If no general rate limit is provided, limit is not applied for users who are not in the `rates.txt` file.
+To override general rate limit for a user, set their limit to 0 in the `rates.txt` file.

 ## Deleting Conversation History
 To delete the conversation history on the server, send the bot a message with the `/delete` command.
 The bot will then delete the conversation history and will send a message to you confirming that the history has been deleted.
 After that it will be a new conversation from the bot's point of view.